-All of the above test requirements shall be fulfilled in order for the observed E-UTRA PCell or SCell active BWP switch interruption to be counted as correct.
+All of the above test requirements shall be fulfilled in order for the observed active BWP switch interruption on SCell to be counted as correct.

 The rate of correct events observed during repeated tests shall be at least 90%.

 NOTE: During T1, T3 if there are no uplink resources for reporting the ACK/NACK in the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+k1), (j+TBWPswitchDelay+k1), then the UE shall use the next available uplink resource for reporting the corresponding ACK/NACK.

 A.5.5.6.2 RRC-based Active BWP Switch